Leanderrr/project/PROCESS.md

 Reality:<br>
 - We put almost all our time into the presentation<br>
 - Timing doesn't seem to be necissary.<br>
+- The volume seems to scale quite logarithmically, so high enough values are easy to reach in almost all cases.
+I start to think adding a gain slider might not be necissary.

 ## Week 2, day 1.
 2017-1-16